catie-aq/mbed_quectel-l86-example/README.md

 # Quectel-L86 example

-Basic example which demonstrates how to use the quectel-l86 driver.
-The program apply default configuration to the gnss module and continuisly prints time, longitude, latitude values.
+The program applies default configuration to the GNSS module and continuously prints time, longitude, latitude and speed values.

 ## Usage